rohitpawar-tech/QuickAssist-AI/README.md

 - Unit testing for backend functions
 - Automated API response testing
 - Load testing for scalability
+## 🎨 UI/UX Philosophy

+The chatbot interface is designed with:

+- Minimalist SaaS-inspired layout
+- Smooth transitions
+- Subtle animations
+- Responsive layout
+- Clean typography
+- Accessibility-focused color contrast

+The goal is to deliver a professional business-ready chatbot experience.

 ---
 # 🤝 Contributing to SmartChat-AI